The Hochschild homology and cohomology of A(1): Introduction.

-We remark that our methods also admit basically obvious extensions to methods for computing $HH_*(A(n),A(n))$ for arbitrary $n$, but one sees that for $n>1$, carrying out such computations would be a daunting task.
+We remark that the methods used in this paper also admit basically obvious extensions to methods for computing $HH_*(A(n),A(n))$ for arbitrary $n$, but one sees that for $n>1$, carrying out such computations would be a daunting task.
 Our HH-May spectral sequence of Proposition~\ref{SSs and cocycle reps} surjects on to the classical May spectral sequence computing $\Ext_{A(1)}^*(\mathbb{F}_2,\mathbb{F}_2)$, and for the same reasons, the $n>1$ analogue of our HH-May spectral sequence maps naturally to the classical May spectral sequence computing $\Ext_{A(n)}^*(\mathbb{F}_2,\mathbb{F}_2)$.
 We suspect that this map is still surjective for $n>1$, although we have made no attempt to verify this.
 Consequently the computation of $HH_*(A(n),A(n))$ using our methods is of at least the same level of difficulty as the computation of $\Ext_{A(n)}^*(\mathbb{F}_2,\mathbb{F}_2)$.
 For $n=2$ this is already quite nontrivial.

-It is worth pointing out that, in~\cite{MR950556}, J.-L. Brylinski constructs a spectral sequence related to the present paper's abelianizing spectral sequence.
+There have been many cases of spectral sequence calculations of Hochschild (co) homology.
+We single out one particularly interesting precedent for this paper: in \cite{MR950556}, J.-L. Brylinski constructs a spectral sequence related to the present paper's abelianizing spectral sequence.
 Brylinski's spectral sequence computes the Hochschild homology of a noncommutative algebra over a field of characteristic zero, for the purposes of studying Poisson manifolds, and remarks that ``[e]xamples show that this spectral sequence tends to degenerate at $E^2$,'' in particular, that Brylinski's spectral sequence collapses at the $E^2$-term for the algebra of differential operators on an algebraic or complex-analytic manifold.
 In the present paper's computation of $HH_*(A(1), A(1))$ we instead get collapse one term later, at $E_3$ rather than $E_2$.